 A breach of trust happens when:

-- you carry out an act as a trustee which you are not authorised to do under the trust deed and rules (unless agreed by the court or directed by The Pensions Regulator)
+- you carry out an act as a trustee which you're not authorised to do under the trust deed and rules (unless agreed by the court or directed by The Pensions Regulator)

 - you fail to do something which you should have done under the trust deed and rules

-- you do not perform one or more of the duties that you have under trust law or pensions legislation
+- you don't perform one or more of the duties that you have under trust law or pensions legislation

 Although rare, a breach of trust could also happen through fraudulent or dishonest behaviour.
 More commonly, though, breaches of trust happen unintentionally.
 For example, this could be due simply to an administrative error or oversight.